-- 7.2 Complete the table in your answer sheet by determining the coordination num- 8.0pt ber of each of the central ions in 2-5. - 7.3 Complete the table in your answer sheet by determining the oxidation number 6.0pt of each metal (Cu, Ti, and Ce) in 2, 3, and 5. - 7.4 Complete the table in your answer sheet by determining the geometry of com- 8.0pt pounds 2-5. - 7.5 Complete the table in your answer sheet by determining the magnetic proper- 8.0pt ties of compounds 2-5. - Use the letter "p" for paramagnetic and the letter "d" for diamagnetic. - 7.6 Write the ground-state electron configuration of the silicon (Si) ion in compound 4, and find all the quantum numbers for the 2p electrons in its ground state.
+- 7.2 Complete the table in your answer sheet by determining the coordination num- 8.0pt ber of central ions in 2-5. - 7.3 Complete the table in your answer sheet by determining the oxidation number 6.0pt of each metal (Cu, Ti, and Ce) in 2, 3, and 5. - 7.4 Complete the table in your answer sheet by determining the geometry of com- 8.0pt pounds 2-5. - 7.5 Complete the table in your answer sheet by determining the magnetic property 8.0pt of compounds 2-5. - Use the letter "p" for paramagnetic property and letter "d" for a diamagnetic property. - 7.6 Write the ground-state electron configuration of the silicon (Si) ion in the compound 4, and find all the quantum numbers for the 2p electrons in its ground state.

 Metal-free phthalocyanine (1, $H_2Pc$ ) is commonly formed through the cyclotetramerization of phthalonitriles.
-On the other hand, Pcs having different substituents are called asymmetric, and can be prepared by the statistical cyclization of two different phthalonitriles.
+On the other hand, Pcs having different substituents are called asymmetric, which can be prepared by the statistical cyclization of two different phthalonitriles.
 This method has no selectivity and the product is a mixture of all possible isomers.

-- 7.7 Draw the possible products that may occur in the statistical cyclization method 19.0pt by using F and G. If there are any stereoisomers, label them as cis or trans-. - F and G represent two different symmetrical phthalonitriles. - One of the products is $\mathbf{F}4$ as given below. - Draw other products in a similar format to that of $\mathbf{F}4$ .
+- 7.7 Draw the possible products that may occur in the statistical cyclization method 19.0pt by using F and G. If there are any stereoisomers label as cis or trans-. - F and G represent two different symmetrical phthalonitriles. - One of the products is $\mathbf{F}4$ as given below. - Draw other products similar to the format in $\mathbf{F}4.$ components: photosensitizer, light, and oxygen.
+None of these is individually toxic, but together they initiate a photochemical reaction resulting in the generation of cytotoxic singlet oxygen ( ${}^{1}O{2}$ ) that can destroy cancer cells.

-Pcs are used as photosensitizers in photodynamic therapy (PDT) for cancer treatment due to their strong absorption in the visible spectrum and high molar absorption coefficients.
-PDT consists of three essential components: photosensitizer, light, and oxygen.
-None of these is individually toxic, but together they initiate a photochemical reaction resulting in the generation of cytotoxic singlet oxygen ( $^{1}O{2}$ ) that can destroy cancer cells.
+Pcs are used as photosensitizers in the photodynamic therapy (PDT) of cancer due to their strong absorption in the visible spectrum and high molar absorption coefficients.
+PDT consists of three essential

+(multiplicity) O2